crashappsec/chalk/server/README.md

   - `/etc/hosts` on OS X should have an entry like:
     `127.0.0.1 chalk.crashoverride.local`
+  - Verify that ping works by `ping chalk.crashoverride.local`.
+If not, you probably need to refresh your cache:

+    - On OS X: `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder`

 - from the root of the repo run `docker compose run --rm tests test_sink.py::test_post_http_fastapi`.
   The test should pass.